- London Business School

 Us.
 Directly.
 Use the contact form on this page, or reach out to any of the Change Makers on LinkedIn.
 If your idea is good, we will say so, and we will build it into the programme

-To the best of our knowledge, we have not intentionally installed any tracking or data collection tools on this website.
+To the best of our knowledge, we have not intentionally installed any tracking or data collection tools on this page.
 We trust that the plugins we use have not either, and that the people who helped us set things up did not sneak anything in.
 That said, in this day and age, who can truly be certain of anything.
 Proceed with appropriate caution.

 The elected Committee serves for three years.